 This credential certifies your "general knowledge of green building practices and how to support others working on LEED projects.
 The exam is ideal for those newer to sustainability and LEED.”

 LEED and UWEC

 This not-for-credit online training takes approximately 4.5 hours to complete, plus study time, which will vary.
+Individuals who sign up for the training will be required to attend a virtual training session.
 The LEED Green Associate Exam is a 1-2 hour proctored exam created by the US Green Building Council.
-There are both remote and in person exam opportunities.
+There are both remote and in-person exam opportunities.
 Please find more information below.

 Why take LEED training?

 Credentialing is an excellent resume-builder for current students and a professional development opportunity for faculty and staff who wish to build core competencies in sustainable building design.
 This skillset is widely sought after in business, government, non-profits, and higher education.